fangq/mmc/mmc/trunk/README.txt

 The mesh files are linked through the "mesh id" (a name stub) with a format of {node|elem|facenb|velem}_meshid.dat.
 All mesh files must exist for an MMC simulation.
-If the index to the element that enclosing the source is not known, please use the "tsearchn" function in matlab/octave to find out.
+If the index to the tetrahedron that encloses the source is not known, please use the "tsearchn" function in matlab/octave to find out and supply it in the 7th line in the input file.
 Examples are provided in mmc/examples/meshtest/createmesh.m.

 To run a simulation, you should execute the "run_test.sh" bash script in this folder.
 If you want to run mmc directly from the